 The AGC Scale option, shown in Figure 54, adjusts the voltage of the AGC back panel BNC output.
 The scale can be set in units of dB/V (decibels per volt).
 The higher the scale is set, the more dynamic range the AGC output can represent, but the lower its resolution will be.
+The AGC output is calibrated to a load of 1 KOhm.
+Operation into other load impedances will result in the effective AGC scale factor being higher or lower than expected.

 For example, suppose the AGC zero point is -100 dBm.
 The AGC output will be 0.0 V when no input signal is applied.
-When a signal of -80 dBm is received (i.e., 20 dB above the zero point), then the AGC output will be 2.0 V if the scale is set to 10 dB/V and 1.0 V if the scale is set to 20 dB/V. The maximum AGC output voltage is ± 5.0 V.
+When a signal of -80 dBm is received (i.e., 20 dB above the zero point), then the AGC output will be 2.0 V if the scale is set to 10 dB/V and 1.0 V if the scale is set to 20 dB/V. The maximum AGC output voltage is \pm 5.0 V.